 The customer insurance review meeting is NOT the time or place to try to sell the new policy.

-This blog post is meant to be a comprehensive guide to up-selling/cross-selling your customers without coming across as an insurance salesperson.
+This blog post is a detailed guide to up-selling/cross-selling your customers without coming across as an insurance salesperson.

 Let’s get into it.

-There are five steps you’ll need to take for this process to work.
+You’ll need to take five steps for this process to work:

 Create educational content about the different types of coverage your offer